tardis-sn/stardis/docs/README.md

 STARDIS can be downloaded by **non-developers** by running `$ pip install git+https://github.com/tardis-sn/stardis.git@main` in the terminal while in your STARDIS environment.

-**Developers must instead clone and fork the STARDIS repository.** First, `[fork the repository](https://github.com/tardis-sn/stardis/fork), configure GitHub to [work with SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), and then run the following in the terminal:
+**Developers must instead clone and fork the STARDIS repository.** First, [fork the repository](https://github.com/tardis-sn/stardis/fork), and [configure GitHub to work with SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), and then run the following in the terminal:

 ```
 $ git clone git@github.com:<username>/stardis.git